 The Social Security Act of 1935 established federal retirement benefits that are distributed monthly to Americans who paid Social Security taxes and earned Social Security credits during their working years.
 The Social Security Administration (SSA) also provides benefits to disabled persons and to spouses and other eligible survivors of deceased persons who earned Social Security credits.

-What are Social Security Retirement Benefits?
+How are Social Security credits earned?

-Bear in mind that Social Security benefits are only meant to make up part of your retirement income.
-When planning, the general rule of thumb is you will need about 70 percent of your pre-retirement earnings to maintain your current standard of living.
+Bear in mind that Social Security benefits are only meant to make up part of your post-work income.
+When planning for your retirement, the general rule of thumb is that you will need about 70% of your pre-retirement earnings to maintain your current standard of living.

-- Full Retirement.
-Full retirement age for people born before 1938 was age 65.
-Due to greater life expectancies, the full retirement age is increasing gradually, and will reach age 67 for those born in 1960 or later.
-Retiring at this age will ensure the retiree receives full benefits.
+- Full Retirement: Full retirement age for people born before 1938 was age 65.
+Due to greater life expectancies, the full retirement age is increasing gradually and will reach age 67 for those born in 1960 or later.
+Collecting your Social Security benefits at your full retirement age ensures you receive your full benefits.

 - Current and former spouses of retirement age

-- Minor children
+- Minor children and adult disabled children